CICE-Consortium/Icepack/doc/source/science_guide/sg_snow.rst

 :cite:`Lecomte15` note that once snow is deposited, its density changes very little.
 During deposition, the density primarily falls into one of two types, wind slab for wind velocities greater than about 10 m/s, and loose snow for lighter winds.
 Their table 3 indicates densities for a variety of snow types.
 "Hard slab," deposited at :math:`V` = 13 m/s, has a density of :math:`\rho_s` = 403 kg m :math:`^{−3}` and "soft slab" is :math:`\rho_s` = 321 kg m :math:`^{−3}`, deposited at :math:`V` = 10 m/s.
 Linearly interpolating between these values, we have :math:`\rho_s = 27.3V + 47.7`.
 For simplicity, we assign a minimum snow density of :math:`\rho_s^{min}` = 100 kg m :math:`^{−3}` s and add to it the gradient associated with wind speed from :cite:`Lecomte15` for wind speeds greater than 10 m/s:  :math:`\rho_s^{new} = \rho_s^{min} + 27.3 \max \left(V-10, 0\right)`.
 This density is merged with preexisting layer densities only if new snow falls.
 The thickness of the wind slab is the larger of the depth of newly fallen snow or the thickness of snow redeposited by the wind.
-Following the [6] suggestion, density does not evolve further, other than by transport, unless additional snow falls at high enough wind speeds to compact the snow.
+Following :cite:`Sturm02`, density does not evolve further, other than by transport, unless additional snow falls at high enough wind speeds to compact the snow.

 .. _snow_liquid: